Sorebit/sorebit.github.io/content/notes/python-core.md

    1000 lines of code
 ```

+- `coverage`
+	- `coverage python -m unittest`  - analyses coverage and saves it
+	- `coverage html` - creates a view to browse the analysis
+- **Branch coverage** `--branch-cov` - measures which branches (i.e. `if-else`) conditional statements are tested against

+100% coverage is no guarantee (coverage metrics can't find what you *didn't write*)

 ### 5.4 `unittest`

 > As you learn more about testing and your application grows, you can consider switching to one of the other test frameworks, like `pytest`, and start to leverage more advanced features.